17 Secluded Beaches in Sydney for a Quiet Swim

 Reef Beach in Balgowlah Heights

-Reef Beach is a small strip of sand at Dobroyd Head, boasting scenic views of Sydney’s North Harbour and Manly Cove on the opposite side.
+Reef Beach is a small, picturesque strip of sand at Dobroyd Head, offering scenic views of Sydney’s North Harbour and Manly Cove across the water.

-A wooden walkway just behind the beach forms part of the popular walking track between the Spit Bridge and Manly Beach.
+A wooden walkway behind the beach is part of the popular Spit Bridge to Manly Beach walking track.

-Reef Beach used to be a nude beach in the 1970s and 1980s, but nude bathing has been prohibited there since 1993.
+Interestingly, Reef Beach was one of Sydney’s designated clothing-optional beaches in the 1970s and 1980s, but unclothed bathing has been prohibited since 1993.

 9. Castle Rock Beach, Clontarf